mongodb/specifications/source/client-side-encryption/tests/README.rst

 On platforms where crypt_shared_ is available, drivers should prefer to test with the ``crypt_shared`` library instead of spawning mongocryptd.

+crypt_shared_ is released alongside the server. crypt_shared_ is only available in versions 6.0 and above.
+Drivers SHOULD prefer testing a version of crypt_shared_ that matches the server version being tested.
+Driver tests on server versions less than 6.0 SHOULD use mongocryptd.

 Drivers MUST continue to run all tests with mongocryptd on at least one platform for all tested server versions.